FormShantonu/NodeJs/node_interview_note.md

   3. Events are fundamental to the asynchronous nature of Node.js.
   4. By understanding events and event-driven principles, you can effectively leverage the power of Node.js for building efficient and scalable applications.

-> What does the runtime environment mean in Node.js?

-The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

-> What is the defference between runtime environment and framework?

-* Runtime env primarily focusing on nasesary infrastructure for code execution.
-* framework are provide a development env for inbuild coding structure, libraries which will hapl developer productivity.

 > Single Threaded Event Loop Model Processing Steps

 Clients Send requests to the Web Server.